 As a result, Melco and Crown, if they act together, will have the power, among other things, to elect directors to our board, including six of ten directors who are designated nominees of Crown and Melco, appoint and change our management, affect our legal and capital structure and our day-to-day operations, approve material mergers, acquisitions, dispositions and other business combinations and approve any other material transactions and financings.
 These actions may be taken in many cases without the approval of independent directors or other shareholders and the interests of these shareholders may conflict with your interests as minority shareholders.
-If Melco or Crown provides shareholder support to us in the form of shareholders with only equity interests in us.
+If Melco or Crown provides shareholder support to us in the form of shareholders one provides credit support by guaranteeing our obligations, they may become our creditors with different interests than shareholders with only equity interests in us.
 The concentration of controlling ownership of our shares may discourage, delay or prevent a change in control of our company, which could deprive our shareholders of an opportunity to receive a premium for their shares as part of a sale of our company and might reduce the price of our ADSs.